Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/checks-radios.md

 ### Checkbox toggle buttons

 {{< ods-incompatibility-alert >}}
-These variants with only **one checkbox toggle button** should not be used because they do not respect the Orange Design System specifications.
-From the Orange Design System point of view and for usability reasons, a checkbox toggle button should not be used alone.
+These **checkbox toggle button** variants should not be used because they do not respect the Orange Design System specifications.
+Indeed, from the Orange Design System point of view a checkbox should always look like a checkbox component.

 Instead, consider using our Boosted [Checks]({{< docsref "/forms/checks-radios#checks" >}}), [Radios]({{< docsref "/forms/checks-radios#radios" >}}) or [Radio toggle buttons]({{< docsref "/forms/checks-radios#radio-toggle-buttons" >}}) components.
 {{< /ods-incompatibility-alert >}}